-As a therapeutic modality, ultrasound is a type of heat therapy for soft tissue injuries to minimize swelling and pain, minimize muscle spasms, and expand the range of motion.
+As a therapeutic modality, ultrasound is a type of heat treatment for soft tissue injuries to minimize swelling and pain, minimize muscle spasms, and expand the range of motion.
 Creating high frequency sound waves, ultrasound reaches deep into a damaged area, creating heat that pulls blood into the area in order to improve the repairing process.

 In one study, the adding of ultrasound to exercise therapy for lumbar spinal stenosis relief reduced the amount of analgesic consumption by the patients.
 (1)